johnstoc13/Budget-Tracker/README.md

 This application allows the user to track their budget and expenses!
 Inputs for deposits and expenses are tracked continuously, whether the user is online or offline.
 A great application for keeping track of expenses while on a vacation, or for holiday spending!

-Tech Used: Bootstrap, Font Awesome, Animate.css, Javascript, jQuery, Node.js, Express.js, MySQL, Handlebars
+Tech Used: HTML, CSS, Javascript, Node.js, Express.js, MongoDB, Mongoose, Morgan, Heroku

 ## Table of Contents
 - [Description](#description)